Its picturesque charm has been putting Bruges on top of the bucket list of many travelers.

 Bruges, or Brugge in Dutch, is the capital of West Flanders in the northwest of Belgium and once considered the most important commercial port in the world, specially for the trade of Flemish textiles.
 Although the port of Bruges-Zeebrugge still plays a major role in the economy of the country, today the old town of Bruges has lost the direct connection to the North Sea, but instead it has been discovered by tourists, being considered a World Heritage Site of UNESCO since 1999.

-I know I have talked about how expectations are decisive in the overall travel experience, but I was hoping to visit Bruges for a long time.
+Expectations are decisive in the overall travel experience, but I was hoping to visit Bruges for a long time.
 After seeing so many photos and videos and heard so many stories, the image of exploring a medieval village in the center of Europe had really grown on me.

 When I have such high expectations about a destination, that ultimately just adds up to the moment I first arrive there and realize: I made it here.
 This place is mine to explore now.
 It’s one of the best feelings I can have on my travels and I really felt it in Bruges.